-Additionally, many lighting manufacturers offer "instant on" CFLs.
-Some spiral and mini-spiral products incorporate "instant-on" technology in their products and display this feature prominently on the product packaging.
+Additionally, many lighting manufacturers offer instant on CFL bulbs.
+Some spiral and mini-spiral (mini fluorescent light) products incorporate "instant-on" technology in their products and display this feature prominently on the product packaging.
 Some covered or reflector CFLs actually do take longer to warm-up, but the trade off is that they last longer than regular CFLs.
 ENERGY STAR qualified CFL products that are covered (like incandescent shaped, reflectors, globes, candles) have a higher operating temperature so they require a compound called amalgam to perform properly.
 This compound actually increases the bulb life and the light output!
-The one trade off is that these CFLs cannot offer "instant full brightness" The CFL will turn on, but may take up to three minutes to warm-up to reach full light output.
+The one trade off is that these CFLs cannot offer "instant full brightness."
+The CFL will turn on, but may take up to three minutes to warm-up to reach full light output.

 Just like incandescent bulbs are labeled soft white, cool white, bright white, etc., you will find ENERGY STAR qualified CFLs labeled soft white, cool white, or daylight (similar to bright white).
 When selecting a new CFL, it is a good idea to use the same color type as the incandescent you are replacing.
 Another way to do this is to look for the scientific color designation known as correlated color temperature (CCT) on the packaging: 2,700K, 3,000K, 5,100K, etc. Lower CCT numbers mean the light will be warmer white (yellowish), while higher numbers mean it will be cooler light (bluish).
 Matching these numbers gets you consistent color.
 The majority of CFLs available in the market offer soft or warm white light (2700K–3000K), which is comparable to an incandescent bulb.
 When changing out multiple bulbs in one room, select ENERGY STAR qualified CFLs with the same color and the same manufacturer to help ensure more consistent light color.